englercj/phaser-tiled/README.md

 ### Typescript

+Download the phaser-tiled.d.ts and add it to your project.
+(The file is located in the typescript folder) You also need the normal [phaser-tiled.js](https://github.com/englercj/phaser-tiled/releases) file.

 First of all you need to make sure you add a reference to the phaser and phaser-tiled typescript files.

 ```ts